-- 1. Do one of the following: - If you are working in the Dash interface, navigate to the appropriate field and click the Edit (pencil) icon. - If you are working in the InSite interface, click Edit Image next to the image you want to edit.
-An "Edit" form for the selected image opens in a pop-up window. - 2.
-If you are using Online Image Editor for the first time on your machine, a dialog box appears prompting you to install the OIE application, OIE.cab.
-Click Install and wait until OIE appears in the asset form.
+- 1. Do one of the following: - If you are working in the Dash interface, navigate to the appropriate field and click the Edit (pencil) icon. - If you are working in the InSite interface, click Edit Asset next to the image you want to edit.
+An "Edit" form for the selected image opens in a pop-up window.